Safe Harbor Games is specifically designed with the most popular features placed where they are easy to use.

 Board options include 3 different patterns for both the 3D and 2D boards.

 Stone options allow for 6 different color stones for each board.

 Ability to make any of these changes, including switching from 3D and 2D boards anytime during the game.Play Options

-Match Logs are saved in Standard JellyFish format, which allows them to be imported into almost any Backgammon analyzer.
+Match Logs are saved in Standard JellyFish format - WHEN THE MATCH IS COMPLETE, which allows them to be imported into almost any Backgammon analyzer.
 MS Windows users can choose the directory whereas MacOS users will find their matches in "MatchFiles" located in their user directory.

 Pip counts are by default visible, but they can be turned off by checking "Count Off".